emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Fireball
 Fire, Spell\
 2 actions\
 You engulf your foes in a ball of fire.
-Each creature in a 12m radius circle centered at a point within 30m of you must make a Basic Dexterity saving throw or take 10d6 Fire damage.
-You can use this Flourish once per day.
+Make a Basic Spell attack against the Dexterity Defense DC ofeach creature in a 12m radius circle centered at a point within 30m of you to deal 10d6 Fire damage.

 You can use this Flourish once per day.

 ### Flame Blade
 Fire, Spell\
-Quick action\
+Free action\
 You light up a weapon you are holding in flames.
 For 1 minute, you Strikes what that weapon deal Fire damage instead of its normal damage type and it gains a +2 status bonus to damage.
 You can use this Flourish once per day.

 You can use this Flourish once per day.